patrickjames242/react-extend-components/README.md

 To set a global merge function for your entire app, add a `MergeFunctionProvider` at the top of your React tree that provides the merge function for all of your extended components.

-The `MergeFunctionProvider` only provides a merge function for the components that don't already have a merge function explicitly set.
+The `MergeFunctionProvider` only provides a merge function for the components that don't already have a merge function explicitly set and those that weren't produced with a [custom extend function](#custom-extend-functions).

 ```tsx
 import { extend, MergeFunctionProvider } from 'react-extend-components';